Local structures on stratified spaces: Stratified spaces

-Based on the concept of \emph{conical smoothness along $\RR^i$} of the previous section, we give a definition of stratified spaces as $C^0$ stratified spaces equipped with a maximal {\em conically smooth} atlas.
-The advantages of stratified spaces over $C^0$ stratified spaces are the familiar ones from ordinary differential topology; namely, consequences of transversality.
+Based on the concept of \emph{conical smoothness along $\RR^i$} of the previous section, we give a definition of conically smooth stratified spaces as $C^0$ stratified spaces equipped with a maximal {\em conically smooth} atlas.
+The advantages of conically smooth stratified spaces over $C^0$ stratified spaces are the familiar ones from ordinary differential topology; namely, consequences of transversality.

 Before we give the definitions, we outline the construction for the benefit of the reader.
 The two main players are a sheaf $\sm$ of atlases, and a category $\bscd$ of basic singularity types.

 \begin{enumerate} \item It is convenient to define an equivalence relation on the set of possible atlases.
 This allows us to define a presheaf